MatthiasMi/BlockchainAndCryptocurrencyTechnologies/README.md

 ### Simulation
 Compile

-`javac -cp ConsensusFromTrust ConsensusFromTrust/Simulation.java` then run the simulation, with the arguments in the specified ranges, e.g., `java -cp ConsensusFromTrust Simulation .1 .15 .05 10` or
+`javac -cp ConsensusFromTrust ConsensusFromTrust/Simulation.java`

+then run the simulation, with the arguments in the specified ranges, e.g.,

+`java -cp ConsensusFromTrust Simulation .1 .15 .05 10`

+or

+`java ConsensusFromTrust/MainPA2`

-`java ConsensusFromTrust/MainPA2` to run for all 3x3x3x2 = 54 combinations or invoke the accompanying `bash` script to specify more using, e.g., `chmod +x SimulationScript.sh & ./SimulationScript.sh` to run up to `t=1,2,...54` tests.
+to run specifics of all 3x3x3x2 = 54 combinations or invoke the accompanying `bash` script to specify more using, e.g.,

+`chmod +x ConsensusSimulationScript.sh && ./ConsensusSimulationScript.sh`

+to run up to `t=1,2,...54` tests.

 ### Tests
+Compile all with

 `javac ConsensusFromTrust/*.java -cp ./bcprov-jdk15on-169.jar`

+or MainPA2 individually

 `javac -cp ./bcprov-jdk15on-169.jar:ConsensusFromTrust ConsensusFromTrust/MainPA2.java`

-then execute with:
+then execute test with

 `java -cp ./bcprov-jdk15on-169.jar:ConsensusFromTrust MainPA2`